Buy-to-let mortgages explained:

 • Standing out from other buyers is easy with the Mortgage Passport

-• Find out how much you can borrow five minutes
+• Find out how much you can borrow in five minutes

-• Personalised offers designed to meet your unique requirements
+• Personalised mortgage offers designed to meet your unique requirements

 The smart way to find a mortgage